Retrieve in Style: Unsupervised Facial Feature Transfer and Retrieval: Overview

 \section{Overview}

-In the supplementary material, we provide more results that could not fit in the main paper due to space constraints.
+Even though RIS framework is built upon a pretrained StyleGAN which generates fake images, we focus on applying RIS to real images in the main paper.
+For completeness, we show RIS on fake images in the supplementary.
+We further provide more results that could not fit in the main paper due to space constraints.
 In particular, we offer deeper discussion on these aspects: \begin{compactenum} \item We elaborate the {\bf submembership analysis} on the contribution scores $\mathbf{M}_k$ \cite{collins2020editing} with respect to overlapping channels across different clusters. \item We show {\bf latent interpolation} between the source and reference images, verifying the smooth transition for the facial feature transfer. \item We enumerate the {\bf attribute classifier accuracy} available in the CelebA attribute dataset and their correspondence to describe facial features, confirming that the accuracy of retrieval performance is meaningful. \end{compactenum}